367718/camp/akari/README.md

 ## Behavior

-* Based on Microsoft Windows HTTP Services (WinHTTP).
+The `Client` struct provides access to `Payload` elements via the "get" method.

-* Only the "GET" request method is supported.
+Connections will be pooled for reuse.

-* Connections are pooled for reuse.
+The timeouts for resolution, connection, send and recieve are each set at 15 seconds.

 ## API

-* Client
+* `Client`
     * new
     * get

-* Payload
+* `Payload`
     * content_length
     * Read trait